Skip Navigation

 Introduction

-The areas that can be visited pack enough into your itinerary to keep you happy for weeks.
+The Pearl of the Indian Ocean, Sri Lanka has regained that name after its bitter civil conflict ended in 2009.
 Beautiful beaches abound, especially around the southern coast.
 Steamy tropical rain forests are home to elephants, leopards, dugong and a massive population of migratory birds.
-The cities offer a glimpse into the influence of Dutch, Portuguese and British colonial times; Galle presents the finest example of an old Dutch fort, whilst the profusion of cricket pitches is the best indicator of Britain's importance.
+The cities offer a glimpse into the influence of Dutch, Portuguese and British colonial times; Galle presents the finest example of an old Dutch fort, whilst the profusion of cricket pitches is the best indicator of Britain's legacy.
 Mostly, though, Sri Lanka remains in tune with its own heritage; they still make their curries hot enough to turn pale white folk into a crimson red.

 Brief History